We are teaming up to bring ALL of our resources together to help our local businesses during this pandemic.

 Historically, many jurisdictions have operated with a strict policy which identifies that the developer assumes all costs associated with greenfield investment.
 However, as the world becomes more competitive and Manitoba vies to improve its visibility and success related to investment attraction, at a local level, we are also looking at what steps we can take to ensure we are putting the best foot forward for our new partners in business – and that our participation reflects our investment in their success.

 There are no easy answers when it comes to municipal infrastructure.
 The increasing costs of installation and ensuring that what is installed will fully meet the immediate needs and is also scalable to future growth is an important consideration.
-However, we continue to work internally as well as with investment partners to arrive at solutions which create a foundation for mutual success.
+However, we continue to work internally as well as with investment partners to arrive at solutions that create a foundation for mutual success.

 It’s quite possible that Portage la Prairie is one of the Province’s most chronically under-rated destinations for tourism in southern Manitoba.
 Often considered to be too close to Winnipeg to have a strong tourism appeal on its own, the area is rich with sports and recreation amenities, bountiful in historical sites and important heritage milestones, alive with an inspiring pulse of arts and culture, and is celebrated for our outdoor experiences as well.
 We are working to ensure that new visitors get to know all of that about us and remind old friends why they should come back for a visit.